Re-Pa

-The Re-Pa is the name of the association football local derby between two Belém based teams – Clube do Remo and Paysandu Sport Club.
-Both Remo and Paysandu fans have recognised each other as one of their biggest rivals and the derby is one of the fiercest in Brazilian football.
+The Re-Pa is the Brazilian association football derby between two Belém based teams – Remo and Paysandu, the biggest one in Pará and in Brazil's North Region.
+Both Remo and Paysandu fans recognise each other as their biggest rivals and the derby is one of the fiercest in Brazilian football.
+With 779 matches, it is the most played derby in the world.

+Paysandu (Curuzu) and Remo (Baenão) stadiums are around 200 meters apart, being the 2nd shortest distance between rivals' stadiums in the world, behind only those of the two teams from Dundee, Scotland.

 On May 4, 2016, the derby was declared intangible cultural heritage of the State of Pará, being qualified as a cultural expression of the people of Pará.

 History

 First match

 The first match between the two teams happened on June 14, 1914, by the Campeonato Paraense that year.
-Remo won 2–1, goals from Rubilar (the first in the history of the derby) and Bayma (own goal), with Mateus scoring for the Paysandu.
+Remo won 2–1, with goals from Rubilar and an own goal from Bayma.
+Paysandu's goal was scored by Mateus.

-Beginning of rivalry
+Beginning of the rivalry

 Initially, Remo and Paysandu maintained a somewhat friendly relationship.
-However, this changed on January 23, 1915, when Remo's first secretary, Elzemann, sent a letter to Antônio Barros (president of the Paysandu at the time), in order to carry out a match whose income would be used to help the teams financially.
-The Paysandu sent a letter of reply, surrounded by insulting terms to Remo's proposal.
-In a second letter, the board of Paysandu accepted the challenge, without putting aside the insults and insults.
-The following day, Remo sent another letter to end the friendly relations between the teams.
+However, this changed on January 23, 1915, when Remo's first secretary, Elzemann, sent a letter to Antônio Barros (president of Paysandu at the time), in order to carry out a match whose income would be used to help the teams financially.
+Paysandu sent a letter of reply, surrounded by insulting terms to Remo's proposal.
+In a second letter, the board of Paysandu accepted the challenge, without putting aside the insults.
+The following day, Remo sent another letter to end the friendly relations between the clubs.
 It was the beginning of one of the biggest rivalries in Brazilian football.